 In a perfect world, I would love to have my emails completed and off my desk.
 To aid me here, I work in strict accordance with David Allen’s method of “Getting Things Done (GTD)” (see Recommended Reading).
 Can I get this email done in two minutes?
 If I can, I deal with it right away.
 Otherwise, I move the email into one of my work systems.
 As this suggests, I have two different solutions available to me here: a private system and our central Jira system, where all our employees’ work lands.

 I usually deal with emails four or five times a day and always try to deal with them all at once.
 However, postponing non-urgent emails is also part of these fast run-throughs.
 After all, I just want to make sure that there are no crises to be dealt with.
-I am a firm believer in the view that, with more discipline, you can get by just checking your emails once or twice a day.
-But at the moment, my curiosity is still too much like that of the proverbial cat to manage to do that.
+I’m a firm believer in the view that, with more discipline, you can get by just checking your emails once or twice a day.
+At the moment, though, my curiosity is still too much like that of the proverbial cat to manage to do that.

 The important thing here is that email is not a work medium and emails do not have any great value.
 They just provide me with information.
 I get the vast majority of my emails from our Linchpin intranet (Confluence-based) or Agile Hive (Jira-based) systems anyway – i.e. from systems, and not from people.
 I hardly ever write any emails myself.
-If I do write them, they are almost always replies to people who I have never used a joint collaboration system with.
-I can’t just shoot everyone in the direction of our extranet and tell them we are coordinating everything there.
+If I do write them, they’re almost always replies to people with whom I have never used a joint collaboration system.
+I can’t just shoot everyone in the direction of our extranet and tell them we’re coordinating everything there.
 Neither can I simply write to everyone x amount of times on Telegram, which I must admit I find really great as a messaging system.
 So, coordination and agreement processes are needed.
-The other person must want this as well, of course.
+Of course, the other person must want this as well.